digcat/ootb-allinone-mysql/README.md

 Things to know

+* You can use ‘vagrant ssh’ to log in to either vagrant-managed vm, i.e. ‘vagrant ssh addonbuilder’ or ‘vagrant ssh alfresco’
 * Alfresco <s>runs under the ubuntu managed package ‘tomcat7’</s> used to run under the ubuntu managed package and so all the files are in their previous locations...
 TODO: make this location configurable
     * Therefore the wars are found under /var/lib/tomcat7/webapps